slieberth/aioRunbook/docs/index.rst

 ========

-aioRunbook (`asyncio <https://docs.python.org/3/library/asyncio.html>`_ runbook) is a Python package providing a framework for automated network tests and network migrations.
+aioRunbook (`asyncio <https://docs.python.org/3/library/asyncio.html>`_ runbook) is a Python package providing an orchestration framework for automated network tests and network migrations using supporting libraries like asyncssh, netconf and snmp for interaction with the netwok elements.

 aioRunbook is designed to be controlled by either shell execution respectively an aihttp web microservice.